2022 United States House of Representatives elections in Tennessee: District 7

-The 7th district encompasses the southern suburbs of Nashville and western rural areas of Middle Tennessee, including the city of Clarksville.
+The 7th district encompasses parts of Nashville, the southern suburbs of Nashville, and the western rural areas of Middle Tennessee, including the city of Clarksville.
+The incumbent was Republican Mark Green, who was re-elected with 69.9% of the vote in 2020 and won re-election in 2022.
 Green's district was significantly impacted by redistricting, as he now represents a more central part of Tennessee.
-The 8th district absorbed most of Green's constituents in the Western portion of the state.
-The incumbent is Republican Mark Green, who was re-elected with 69.9% of the vote in 2020 and won re-election in 2022.
+The 8th district absorbed most of Green's constituents in the western portion of the state.